Find a Holiday

 If you want to take your stargazing to the next level, then pack a pair of binoculars or a telescope so that you can see happenings in the night sky more clearly.
 Greg from Cornwall Astronomy Society says: “Practice setting up your scope in the daylight, it needs to be familiar when it is pitch dark and you are doing everything under red light.

-“When you look, take your time, your brain is a fantastic image processor and it can take a bit of practice to get used to.
-Practice ‘averted vision’, the centre of your vision is less sensitive to light than it is movement, looking slightly away from your target makes it brighter and clearer, but it takes a little getting used to.”
+“When you look, take your time, your brain is a fantastic image processor, and it can take a bit of practice to get used to.
+Practice ‘averted vision’, the centre of your vision is less sensitive to light than it is to movement, looking slightly away from your target makes it brighter and clearer, but it takes a little getting used to.”

 Similar articles